Introduction to PostgreSQL Materialized Views

 group by stud_lname order by stud_lname;

-Illustrate the result of the above CREATE MATERIALIZED VIEW statement by using the following SQL statement and snapshot.
+Illustrate the result of the above CREATE MATERIALIZED VIEW statement using the following SQL statement and snapshot.

 Code: